 Low Profile Headrest: Realizing the need for an ergonomic cushion that fits double-articulating headrests, Dr. Valachi designed this smaller Low Profile headrest cushion to improve ergonomic positioning and patient comfort.
 When properly positioned, the cushion ergonomically positions the patient to preserve the operator’s best working posture.
 Use on all double articulating headrests and for smaller patients with flat headrests.

-Crescent Original Headrest: Designed to be used with flat headrests, the Original Crescent headrest cushion improves patient comfort so the operator can gain control of the occlusal plane to optimize their working posture.
+Original Headrest: Designed to be used with flat headrests, the larger headrest cushion improves patient comfort so the operator can gain control of the occlusal plane to optimize their working posture.

 Microflex Ultraform Ambidextrous Nitrile Exam Gloves